 Applicants in the social sciences and humanities should feel free to write to the SROH program and indicate which Harvard faculty they have identified in their area(s) of interest and whether or not they have been in contact with said faculty.

 NEW!
-The Department of the Classics would welcome applications interested in fields related to Greco-Roman antiquity, including, but not limited to: Republican and Imperial Latin prose; Cicero and Roman oratory; Latin historiography; reception of Latin literature; history of classical scholarship.
+The Department of the Classics would welcome applicants interested in fields related to Greco-Roman antiquity, including, but not limited to Republican and Imperial Latin literature, Cicero and Roman oratory, Latin historiography, reception of Latin literature, history of classical scholarship.

 SROH Application Process